jicruz96/ji-async-http-utils/README.md

 - httpx helpers:
   - Always call `get_client()` or `http_get()` inside `async with lifespan(): ...` or via a function decorated with `@run_in_lifespan`.
 Otherwise `get_client()` raises to avoid leaking a global client.
   - `http_get` raises for non-2xx by default; use `raise_on_status_except_for` to allow specific codes (e.g., `[404]`).
 - The default client (via `create_client`/`lifespan`) uses a 30s timeout, follows redirects, and logs responses to the console.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.